mahollands/IFMR_DWDs/README.md

 Hyper-parameters are the two initial masses for the system.
 * IFMR_config.py: Contains all required variables needed to fit the IFMR.
 Edit this file to fit the IFMR of your choice.
-* plot_ifmr.py: plot outputs from an MCMC run.
+* plot_IFMR.py: plot outputs from an MCMC run.
-* Mi_from_Mf.py: Given an Mf value and it's error, calculate Mi and its uncertainty as well as for the pre-WD lifetime.
-Includes uncertainty in the IFMR itself.
+* Mi_from_Mf.py: Given a white dwarf mass and it's uncertainty, calculate the initial mass and pre-WD lifetime and their uncertainties.
+Takes into account uncertainty in the IFMR itself.

+## Dependencies
+* python version >=3.9
+* emcee (for running MCMC fits)
+* corner (for plotting MCMC results)
+* numpy, numba, matplotlib for maths and plotting